bane-stealthium/gpubreach/src/README.md

 __Configuratio File__: For ease of use, we provide the feature of _bit-flip configuration files_, for both "A1" and "B1" flips, covering the cases where the aggressor is on the left or right of the victim page.
 They are very similar to how you initialize GPUHammer's bash scripts.

-Please view the sample config files in `flip_config_sample\` folder on how to construct your own, which we provided comprehensive comments.
+Please view the sample config files in the `flip_config_sample\` folder on how to construct your own, which we provided with comprehensive comments.
 If necessary, `load_rowhammer_bitflip_info()` contains more details on how they are used exactly.

 #### Edge cases currently do not cover:
 1. **Flip in 0th entry of the 32-entry 64KB page table**: We evict the first entry out to generate 64KB pages, so the entry becomes invalid.
-However, one can modify the evition to evict another entry instead.
+However, one can modify the eviction to evict another entry instead.

-2. **Critical Aggress in or partially in the same 2MB page as Victim**: If both crtitical aggressors are exactlt in the same page,  the bit-flip cannot be used.
-But for the partial case, if the victim 256B that flips is not in the same page, the attack can still succeed by selecting the aggressor and victim pages more carefully.
+2. **Critical Aggress in or partially in the same 2MB page as Victim**: If both critical aggressors are exactly in the same page,  the bit-flip cannot be used.
+But for the partial case, if the victim 256B that flips is not on the same page, the attack can still succeed by selecting the aggressor and victim pages more carefully.

 ### Step 1.
 Fill GPU Memory
 We recommend enabling the verbose option `-v` when testing.
-Given different GPUs may have different timing, we run the following to get a sense of the timing spike:
+Given that different GPUs may have different timing, we run the following to get a sense of the timing spike:

 ```bash
 python3 gpubreach.py all_mem_test -t 0.2 -s 15 -c "$BREACH_ROOT/flip_config_sample/FLIP_LEFT_TMPL.ini" -v
 ```

-where `-t 0.2` is means a threshold of 0.2ms, which we classify any time above this **threshold** as a timing spike, and `15` is how many initial measurements to **skip**, given usually the first few measurements take longer when GPU is warming up.
+where `-t 0.2` means a threshold of 0.2ms, which we classify any time above this **threshold** as a timing spike, and `15` is how many initial measurements to **skip**, given usually the first few measurements take longer when the GPU is warming up.
+The `-c` is the bit-flip configuration file, currently pointing to the A1 flip.

-In general, this **threshold** should be correct and you will see:
+In general, this **threshold** should be correct, and you will see:
 ```txt
 24106 Recorded time: 0.059685 ms
 24107 Recorded time: 0.060716 ms